Composites are defined as arrays of data that are created by processing and/or combining one or multiple data arrays (prerequisites) together.

 In the following examples only the composite receipes are shown, and the header information (sensor_name, composites) and intendation needs to be added.

-In many cases the basic datasets need to be adjusted, e.g. for Solar zenith angle normalization.
+In many cases the basic datasets that go into the composite need to be adjusted, e.g. for Solar zenith angle normalization.
 These modifiers can be applied in the following way:

 overview: compositor: !!python/name:satpy.composites.GenericCompositor prerequisites: - name: VIS006 modifiers: [sunz_corrected] - name: VIS008 modifiers: [sunz_corrected] - IR_108 standard_name: overview